Danny Rose (footballer, born 1990): England U21s

 On 1 June 2009, Rose was called into the England under-21 team for the European Championships taking place later in the month when striker Danny Welbeck was ruled out through injury.
 He made his debut with a substitute appearance in a 7–0 friendly win over Azerbaijan on 8 June.

 Rose scored his first goal for England U-21s on 14 November 2009 in a 2011 European Championship qualifier win against Portugal.
 His second goal came in a 2–0 victory against Uzbekistan on 10 August 2010.
 His third goal for the team came on 5 June 2011 in a 2–0 win against Norway, the final warm-up match before the 2011 UEFA European Under-21 Championship.

 On 16 October 2012, Rose was shown a red card during a 2013 UEFA European Under-21 Championship qualification play-off match against Serbia, after he kicked a football into the crowd after the match had finished.
 Rose had been racially abused by members of the crowd throughout the match and after the match whilst celebrating the victory with his England teammates, which sparked a mass brawl between players and coaching staff of both teams.

 Great Britain Olympic football team

 On 2 July 2012, Rose was named in Stuart Pearce's final 18-man Great Britain Olympic football squad for the 2012 Summer Olympics.

 England senior team

 On 28 August 2014, Rose was named in the senior England squad for the first time, ahead of a friendly against Norway and a Euro 2016 qualifier against Switzerland in September, but did not feature.
 Rose made his debut as a starter in a 3–2 away win over Germany in a friendly on 26 March 2016.

 Rose was previously eligible to play for Jamaica through his Jamaican grandfather, and was contacted by the Jamaica Football Federation (JFF) in early 2015 over the possibility of representing Jamaica at international level.

 He was named in the 23-man England national team squad for the 2018 FIFA World Cup.
+He started their group stage match against Belgium, where he played in midfield.
+They went on to lose 1-0, when Adnan Januzaj scored.